isabella232/katacoda-1/kubernetes-101/namespaces/step6.md

 **Exercise 3:-** Check `happymonkey` is running successfully

-**Exercise 4:-** Create a pod using the yaml mainfest with the following constraints:
+**Exercise 4:-** Create a pod using the yaml manifest with the following constraints:

 * **File name**: `lab.yaml`{{open}}
 * **Pod name**: happyelephant